KILTprotocol/docs/docs/develop/06_contribute.md

 ## Tips

 Tips are a more agile and lightweight process to receive rewards for contributing to the KILT Protocol.
-Even though the funds also come from the Treasury, the procedure is more hands-down.
+Even though the funds also come from the Treasury, the procedure is more straightforward.
 The major difference compared to Treasury proposals is that for tips, determining the bounty amount is part of the course of tipping.
 In other words, the final tip amount is not clear beforehand and the group of pre-determined stakeholders comes to consensus on how much should be paid.
 Eventually, the median of proposed tips will be awarded from the Treasury.